-Paying for care is something that many people will face at some point in their lives.
-Unfortunately, the rules around who is eligible for care funding, and how to apply for care funding, can be very complicated.
-Here are some commonly asked questions that are often put to our specialist Community Care team.
+Many people will deal with Paying for care at some point in their lives.
+Unfortunately, the rules regarding eligibility for care funding and applying for care funding can be complicated.
+Here are some questions that are often asked of our specialist Community Care team.

-No. The income of the person in care is always taken into account.
-This includes state pensions and benefits, occupational and private pensions, and income from other sources.
-However, the partner’s income should be ignored in the Social Services financial assessment.
-There are also rules about income disregards that can be helpful to a couple when the person in care has a private or occupational pension.
-However, the situation can be complicated when household income is received on a joint basis, such as Pension Credit.
-If you need to ensure that Social Services have properly assessed your wife’s income contribution to her care home fees, we can help.
+No. It is the income and assets of the person in care that are assessed during a financial assessment.
+Income includes their state pension and benefits, occupational and private pensions, and other income.
+The partner’s income should be ignored by the financial assessment.
+Rules regarding income disregards can also be helpful to a couple when the person in care has a private or occupational pension.
+The situation can be complicated when household income is received on a joint basis, such as Pension Credit.
+We can help ensure that Social Services have properly assessed your wife’s income contribution to her care home fees.

-This is what causes many people most concern, as they fear that the home will have to be sold to pay for the costs of their care and there will be nothing to leave to their family to inherit.
-There are a number of factors relevant to the treatment of the family home and whether its value can be fully disregarded and/or whether you can borrow against the home so that you don’t have to sell it.
-Local Authorities (LA) are now obliged to offer ‘Deferred Payment Agreements’ to home-owners, meaning that instead of having to sell your house, the LA will ‘loan-fund’ part of the money needed to pay for your care.
+Many people are concerned their home will have to be sold to pay care home fees and there will be nothing left for their family to inherit.
+There are complex rules regarding assessment of the home, whether its value can be fully disregarded and/or whether you can borrow against the home so that you do not have to sell it.

-Deferred Payment Agreements offer one way out of this dilemma.
-You may be able to enter in to a loan funding agreement with Social Services that allows you to “borrow” against the value of the family home instead of selling it.
-Social Services contribute towards your care home fees, and you contribute from your income.
-Social Services apply a Legal Charge against the property which needs to be paid back when the person in care dies, or when the property is sold – whichever is the sooner.
-Up to 31 March 2015 this scheme had been interest-free during the lifetime of the person in care.
-However, the new Care Act rules in force from 1 April 2015 include charging interest and other charges on deferred payment agreements arranged after that date.
+Deferred Payment Agreements (DPA) offer an alternative.
+A DPA is a loan funding agreement with Social Services which allows you to “borrow” against the value of the family home instead of selling it.
+Social Services contribute towards your care home fees and apply a Legal Charge against the property which needs to be paid back when the person in care dies, or when the property is sold, whichever is the sooner.

-Many people consider gifting their savings or their home to another member of their family in order to avoid the risk of having to sell their home at a later date to pay for care fees.
-However, the paying for care rules make it clear that giving away assets, such as capital or signing over your house to someone else, may be seen as an intentional “deprivation” of assets.
-In some cases, the Local Authority may treat you as if you still owned the asset even after you have parted with it.
-This may result in you being liable for all of your care fees as well as no longer owning the asset in question.
-This is a complex area of law and you should always seek appropriate legal advice before contemplating any gifting.
+Many people consider gifting their savings or their home to a family member to avoid the risk of having to sell their home at a later date to pay for care fees.
+However, the paying for care rules make it clear that giving away assets, such as capital or signing over your house to someone else, may be considered an intentional “deprivation” of assets.
+The Local Authority may treat you as if you still owned the asset even after you have given it away and you may be liable for all of your care fees as well as no longer owning the asset.
+This is a complex matter and you should always seek legal advice before contemplating any gifting.

-The rules are complicated and it depends which relative is occupying the property, how old they are, whether they have a disability, whether they are dependent on you, whether they have been caring for you and possibly also how long they have been living there.
-You should seek advice on this, as families and Social Services can both get the law wrong.
-If a property disregard can be claimed, it is very valuable.
-You can read Annex B of the Care & Support Statutory Guidance for more information.
+It depends who lives in the property, how old they are, whether they have a disability, whether they are dependent on you, whether they have been caring for you and possibly also how long they have been living there.
+Please contact our community care law team for advice, as families and Social Services can both get the law wrong.

-The value of the home MUST be ignored if the stay in care is “temporary” and the resident intends to return to it or to sell it to find a more appropriate property to return to.
-Temporary stays can be up to 52 weeks and in some circumstances could be longer.
-You may need legal advice if Social Services seek to regard the care placement as permanent when you still have a realistic opportunity of leaving the care home and returning home.
+The value of the home MUST be ignored if the stay in care is “temporary” and the resident intends to return to it or to sell it and buy a more appropriate property.
+Temporary stays can be up to 52 weeks or longer.
+You may need legal advice if Social Services regard the care placement as permanent when you still have a realistic opportunity of leaving the care home and returning home.

-Whether you have to pay anything depends upon the nature and purpose of the short-term care package that is being arranged.
-You need Health & Social Services to confirm whether this is “temporary care” or “Intermediate Care” as the funding rules differ.
-No charge should be made for a package of Intermediate Care, but you may not qualify for this particular source of help because there are other strict criteria.
+It depends upon the nature and purpose of the short-term care package being arranged.
+Health & Social Services should confirm whether this is “temporary care” or “Intermediate Care” as the funding rules differ.
+No charge should be made for a package of Intermediate Care, but you may not qualify for this particular source of help because there are other criteria.
 If in doubt, seek advice.
 The value of your home should be disregarded in any short term or temporary residential care package.

 The surrender value of a life insurance policy, endowment policies and some Investment Bonds should be normally be disregarded (ignored) by Social Services.
 This may depend upon when and why you bought the policy.
-Social Services may dispute whether a policy is a life policy or not – ensure you get specialist legal advice on this point as there is case law to assist.
-Do not cash the investments until you get advice – as soon as they are cashed, they are no longer disregarded and you will have to use them to pay care fees.
-If you have cashed in a policy that would have been ignored, because you were given incorrect information or advice, talk to a health and social care law specialist.
+Social Services may dispute whether a policy is a life policy so get specialist legal advice before you cash in the investments.

-Many people are shocked when they find out that the NHS does not automatically cover their care home fees – or care at home fees – even when they have a serious medical condition such as dementia or Parkinson’s, or after they have had a stroke.
+People are shocked to find out that the NHS does not automatically cover care home fees, or care at home fees, even when they have a serious medical condition such as dementia or Parkinson’s, or after a stroke.
 The NHS only has a legal duty to fully fund care costs if the individual has a primary healthcare need.
-It can be hard to persuade the NHS that you or your relative have a primary healthcare need and should qualify for NHS Continuing Healthcare.
-The latest Government statistics for 2017/18 show that only 57,114 adults in England were receiving NHS CHC funding.
+It can be difficult to persuade the NHS that you or your relative has a primary healthcare need and should qualify for NHS Continuing Healthcare.
+Our community care law team can provide advice on potential eligibility for this source of funding.

-People with a “primary health need” who want to remain in their home can have their care costs in their own home covered by NHS Continuing Healthcare but the amount of money offered may not cover the true cost of the care at home package.
-The NHS sometimes say that there are too many risks involved in a care at home package and try to persuade you to agree to a Nursing or Care Home.
-The introduction of NHS Personal Health Budgets should help.
+Care at home costs can be paid by NHS Continuing Healthcare but the funding rates offered may not cover the true cost of the care at home package.
+The NHS may say it is too risky to have care at home and try to persuade you to agree to a Nursing or Care Home.
+An NHS Personal Health Budget could help.
 If your local Clinical Commissioning Group has a resource allocation policy that limits the amount that they will pay for your care at home to about the amount they would pay for you in a care home, contact our specialist Community Care lawyers for advice.
-Also look for updates from the Equality and Human Rights Commission who are challenging these restrictive policies.